-User Groups are limited for Advanced and Premium members only
+User Group management features are limited to Advanced and Premium subscriptions only

-When you have added many members, it might become difficult to manage them.
+When you have added many members, it could become more difficult to manage them.

 Steps to create a group:

 Create groups - Go to Relations and click on Create a Group link in the submenu.